caspii/casparwre.de/_posts/2022-09-23-webapp-python-deployment.md

 ## The application infrastructure

 The app is written in Python Flask.
-It is a CRUD monolith that is deployed as one artefact.
 I use nginx and gunicorn to serve the app.

 The app runs on 2 virtual private servers, one of which is the production server, the other of which is the staging server.
 During deployment, they switch roles.
 This is a so-called _blue-green deployment_, more on that later.